DJI Drones: a personal experience

 The Mavik Mini behaved erratically on one flight recently.
 It seemed to be failing to respond to any commands to move in the directions I wanted it to go.
 Finally I got it to land where it was, and fortunately that was not far away.

-Apart from that it has continued to work very well.
+Apart from that it has continued to work very well (up to September 2022).

 Photographic subjects